sayed-cmd/routechecker/README.md

 # Parcel Routing System

-A simple Parcel Routing System that allows users to upload parcel data, fetch tracking details, and display the results in a dynamic table.
+A simple Parcel Routing System that allows users to get data from Google Sheets, fetch tracking details, and display the results in a dynamic table.
 The system is built with HTML, CSS, and JavaScript, providing a user-friendly interface for seamless parcel tracking and route management.

 ## Features

-- Upload Database: Upload `.xlsx` files to update the parcel database.
+- Get data from the Google sheet to update the parcel database.
 - Scan Box: Input tracking IDs to fetch parcel details dynamically.
 - Dynamic Table:
   - Displays the most recent parcel details.